calvinfeng/machine-learning-notebook/reinforcement_learning/policy_gradients.md

 $$

 Here is the interpretation:
-* If reward from the trajectory $\tau$ is high, i.e. $r(\tau)$ is high, then gradient ascent will increase the probabilities of the actions seen.
+* If reward from the trajectory $$\tau$$ is high, i.e. $$r(\tau)$$ is high, then gradient ascent will increase the probabilities of the actions seen.
-* If reward from the  trajectory $\tau$ is low, i.e. $r(\tau)$ is low, then gradient ascent will decrease the probabilities of the actions seen.
+* If reward from the  trajectory $$\tau$$ is low, i.e. $$r(\tau)$$ is low, then gradient ascent will decrease the probabilities of the actions seen.

 It may seem simplistic to say that if a trajectory is good, then all its actions are good.
 Howevr, it averages out in expectation.

 ### Variance Reduction
 Suppose you want to train the agent such that it always takes the best action in every time step for a given state.
 The estimator does not specifically do that for you.
 It only looks at a whole trajectory and makes some estimation about what is good and what is bad.
 It does not train itself to make the best decision at every time step.
 Thus, although we may have a good reward trajectory, individual actions within this trajectory are not guaranteed to be the best choice.
 However, it works out if we have enough samples.
 The estimator requires a lot of samples to become unbiased in its gradient estimation.
 The challenge is, how can we reduce variance when samples are small.

 #### Approach #1
 Push up probabilities of an action seen, only by the cumulative future reward from that state.